Vital Records Online

 Order with confidence

-How to Order State of Iowa Birth Certificates
+How to Order an Iowa Birth Certificate

-You can now order Iowa birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order an Iowa birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order a birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Iowa Department of Health and Human Services Bureau of Health Statistics (Iowa HHS) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the Iowa HHS by following the specific steps and meeting certain requirements.
 Be sure to confirm and review the costs, eligibility, requirements, and current processing time.

 Person ordering a birth certificate with a phone using VRO